Optimization of Connection Patterns between Mobile Phones and Base Stations using Quantum Annealing: Conclusion

 Moreover, as shown in Fig. \ref{sa_n_dependence}, the proposed formulation also outperforms the naive formulation regarding solution accuracy as the number of mobile phones increases, even when using the classical algorithm SA.
+When the number of base stations increases to $M=6$ and $M=9$, the gap becomes larger.
+The proposed formulation also showed a gradual increase in error, even when solved exactly with Gurobi, because it still considers only the two best base stations per mobile phone, so the approximation becomes coarser when each mobile can see more than two good candidates.

-As shown by the definition of the variables in Fig. \eqref{proposed decision variable}, the proposed formulation only considers connecting each mobile phone to either the base station that provides the highest SINR or the second-best base station.
-Therefore, even if the exact solution to the proposed formulation \eqref{proposed qubo} is obtained, it does not necessarily yield the optimal solution of the original problem described by the naive formulation \eqref{naive objective function}.
-As a result, it is understandable that the naive formulation provides better accuracy when the number of mobile phones is small.
-However, as the number of mobile phones increases, the number of possible solutions increases exponentially, making it a challenging combinatorial optimization problem.
-Therefore, solving the QUBO based on the naive formulation becomes increasingly difficult with the increase in mobile phones, even in SA, where there is no noise influence as in QA.
-On the other hand, the proposed QUBO is a simplified problem in which each mobile phone is only connected to the best or second-best base station, enabling stable solutions even as the number of mobile phones increases.
+However, as the number of mobile phones and base stations increases, the number of possible solutions increases exponentially, making naive formulation a challenging combinatorial optimization problem.
+Therefore, solving the QUBO based on this becomes increasingly difficult with the increase in problem sizes, even in SA, where there is no noise influence as in QA.
+On the other hand, the proposed QUBO is a simplified problem in which each mobile phone is only connected to the best or second-best base station, enabling stable solutions even as the problem size increases.

 In conclusion, the proposed formulation effectively reduces the number of qubits and improves the accuracy of approximate solutions, making it an efficient approach for utilizing the limited computational resources of quantum annealers.
-Additionally, even in classical QUBO solvers like SA, the proposed formulation becomes increasingly effective in providing good approximate solutions as the problem size grows.
+In addition, even in classical QUBO solvers like SA, the proposed formulation becomes increasingly effective in providing good approximate solutions as the problem size grows.

 Future work includes the following considerations.
 First, the proposed formulation was originally introduced in the context of evacuation optimization.
 In this study, we applied it to optimize connection patterns to base stations.
 The key idea of the proposed formulation is to simplify the problem by allowing choices between the best and second-best options, which we believe has potential for various other applications in real-world scenarios.
 We plan to explore other possible applications of this formulation.